 With this SDK, creating a free video chat room is quite simple.
-With only a few lines of code and minimal SDK configuration, you can create an app for video chat rooms that is fully functional.
-As we move through the sections, you’ll discover more about the Video Call SDK.
+You can create a fully functional app for video chat rooms with only a few lines of code and minimal SDK configuration.

-Why ZEGOCLOUD’s Video Call SDK
+Features of ZEGOCLOUD’s Video Call SDK

-When it comes to video chat services, ZEGOCLOUD’s Video Call SDK is the best because of its various capabilities.
+Regarding video chat services, ZEGOCLOUD’s Video Call SDK is the best because of its various capabilities.
+Below are some of the features.

-1. makes real-time video communications possible.
+1. Makes real-time video communications possible.

 2. Maintain contact wherever you are.